ctsnguyen/ResNet50-LogisticRegression-Dementia-Classification/README.md

   - Normalized Whole Brain Volume (nWBV)
   - Gray/White/CSF volumetric measurements

-For CNN training, we use the **FAST-segmented, skull-stripped MRI slices**, which minimize artifacts and highlight brain tissue differences relevant to AD classification.
+For CNN training, we used the **FAST-segmented, skull-stripped MRI slices**, which minimized artifacts and highlighted brain tissue differences relevant to AD classification.

 ## Data Processing